elsewhencode/project-guidelines/README.md

 * Delete local and remote feature branches after merging.
 * Before making a PR, make sure your feature branch builds successfully abd passes all tests (including code style checks).
 * Use [hive’s .gitignore file](./.gitignore).
+* Protect your `develop` and `master` branch (How to in [Github](https://help.github.com/articles/about-protected-branches/) and [Bitbucket](https://confluence.atlassian.com/bitbucketserver/using-branch-permissions-776639807.html)).

 ## 2. Documentation <a name="documentation"></a>
-* Use [hive’s template](./README.sample.md) for `README.md`, Feel free to add uncovered sections.
+* Use this [template](./README.sample.md) for `README.md`, Feel free to add uncovered sections.
 * For project with more than one repository, provide links to between them in their `README.md` files.
 * Keep `README.md` updated as project evolves.
 * Comment your code.
 Try to make it as clear as possible what you are intending with each major section.
-* Comment small sections of code if you think it's not self self explanatory enough.
+* Comment small sections of code if you think it's not self explanatory.
 * Keep your comments relevant as code evolves.

 ## 3. Environments <a name="environments"></a>